noizeland/TuxTalker/README.md

 will make the text red and medium sized, transparent background, no margins.

-The below documentation assumes TuxTwitchTalker is running on the same computer as your streaming software,and using the default port of **8888**.
-If that's not the case then replace **localhost** with the URL of the computer TuxTwitchTalker is running on.
+The below documentation assumes TuxTalker is running on the same computer as your streaming software,and using the default port of **8888**.
+If that's not the case then replace **localhost** with the URL of the computer TuxTalker is running on.
 The port can be changed in the configuration file.
 ### Browser sources

 #### **Playing media**